jasjotp/dsci522_group29_milestone_1/CONTRIBUTING.md

 9. License & Attribution

-The project is currently marked as using a Creative Commons license in the README.
+The project is currently marked as using a MIT License in the README.

 By contributing, you agree that your contributions may be distributed under the same license as the project.